UCF-SST-Lab/AVOID-Autonomous-Vehicle-Operation-Incident-Dataset/README.md

 + ADS: SAE Levels 3-5 automated driving system
 + ADAS: SAE Level 2 advanced driver assistance system
 + Low-speed shuttles: ADS or ADAS equipped shuttle

+##Download Data:

+Data will be avaialble at April 1th, 2023.

 ### AVOID  Data Summary:
 Year  |   Number of Collision from ADS |  Number of Collision From ADAS | Number of Collision From Low Speed Shuttle :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: